SQL Server Reporting Services features supported by editions

 |Power BI apps for mobile devices (iOS, Windows 10, and Android), .rsmobile||Yes||Yes|

 - The preceding table identifies the SQL Server editions that are required to enable these client tools.
 However, these tools can access data hosted on any edition of SQL Server.

 - SQL Server Mobile Report Publisher is the single point for creation of mobile reports.
 Connect to an SSRS server to access data sources and create reports.
 Then publish them to the SSRS server for others in the organization to access, either on the server or on mobile devices.
 You can also use SQL Server Mobile Report Publisher stand alone with local data sources.

-- Whether you use SQL Server 2016 Reporting Services (SSRS) on-premises, Power BI in the cloud, or both as your report delivery solution, you only need one mobile app to access dashboards and mobile reports on mobile devices.
+- Whether you use SQL Server 2016 Reporting Services or later (SSRS) on-premises, Power BI in the cloud, or both as your report delivery solution, you only need one mobile app to access dashboards and mobile reports on mobile devices.
 The Power BI apps are available for download from the Windows, iOS, or Android app stores.

 More questions?
 Ask the SQL Server Reporting Services forum.